docxology/mdkv/README.md

 uv run sphinx-build -b html docs docs/_build/html
 ```

-See `docs/concept.md` for the format concept, `docs/cli.md` for CLI details, and `examples/logged_workflow.py` for a logged, end-to-end workflow that writes outputs to `workflow_out/`.
+See `docs/concept.md` for the format concept, `docs/format.md` for the container/manifest schema, `docs/architecture.md` for package layout, `docs/cli.md` for CLI details, and `examples/logged_workflow.py` for a logged, end-to-end workflow that writes outputs to `workflow_out/`.

 ## Development